 The Barcelona six second rule: What’s the Barcelona six second rule?
 No, this isn’t like the three second rule, where you can still eat something off the ground if you pick it up quick enough.
 But yet, in a way, it is, because it’s all about reacting quickly on the soccer field and winning the ball right away.
 It’s about pressing your opponent in their end of the field when you lose the ball.
 It’s about reacting right away and not give the other team any space or time to think.

 After Barcelona loses possession of the ball, which they don’t do often, the whole team fights to win the ball back in six seconds.
 Once they lose the soccer ball they don’t drop back or concede space to the other team.
-No, they all press towards ball and try to win the ball back as soon as possible.
+No, they all press towards the soccer ball and try to win the ball back as soon as possible.
 They don’t let the other team get comfortable and start to build an attack.

-Related to this, is one of their secrets to success – pressing the ball when any member of the opposing team turns their back with the ball.
+Related to this, is one of their secrets to success – pressing the ball when any member of the opposing team turns their back when they have possession of the ball.
 Watch how even Messi fights to win the ball back in the attacking third, if he actually loses the ball, rather than letting the other team move up the field and towards Barcelona’s goal.

-So while Barcelona does press and crowd the other team when their trying to bring the ball out, it’s about the players just behind the pressing players who need to read the play and win the ball or intercept it.
+So while Barcelona does press and crowd the other team when they’re trying to bring the ball out, it’s about the players just behind the pressing players who need to read the play and win the ball or intercept it.
 The pressing players are trying to force the other team to make a bad pass and the Barcelona players behind them are trying to read that play.
-You often see Sergio Busquets, Rakitic, and Pique win balls as the other team trys to send a longer ball to escape pressure.
+You often see Sergio Busquets, Rakitic, and Pique win balls as the other team tries to send a longer ball down field to escape pressure.